 Biden signs executive order on abortion access

 President Biden signed an executive order Friday aimed at protecting access to abortion, as he faces mounting pressure from fellow Democrats to be more forceful on the subject after the Supreme Court ended a constitutional right to the procedure two weeks ago.
-The president blasted the court's decision, and urged women and men to vote for pro-choice candidates in November.
+The president blasted the court's decision, and urged Americans to vote for candidates in November who want to codify abortion access.

 "This was not a decision driven by the Constitution, and despite what those justices in the majority said, this was not a decision driven by history," Mr. Biden said at the White House Friday, flanked by Vice President Kamala Harris and Health and Human Services Secretary Xavier Becerra.